kescardoso/datasetbucket/README.md

 2. Create a new app from your Heroku dashboard.

-3. Add your Config Vars to Heroku, by going to 'Settings', and then to the 'Config Vars', and enter the sensitive information from MongoDb and your env.py file:
+3. Add your environmental variables to Heroku, by going to 'Settings', and then to 'Config Vars', and enter the sensitive information from your MongoDB and your `env.py` file:

     `import os`